-- Seek to maximize return while minimizing downside risk
+- Designed to maximize return while managing downside risk

 - Broadly diversified and managed within established asset allocation ranges

-- Composed of mutual funds from carefully researched institutional, independent money managers
+- Composed of funds of carefully researched independent managers

 - Dynamically (but not tactically) managed to seek to achieve consistent performance in ever-changing markets